fiinix/fiinix.github.io/_posts/2014/november/2014-11-23-a-scary-hairy-beard-story.md

 Last week I decided that this is the week I start to actually groom this ish-beard of mine.
 So first thing Monday morning I ordered a beard and moustache comb---which turned out to be the tiniest comb I've ever seen---and a teeny-weeny, 10 ml, bottle of Sicilian Lemon Beard Oil courtesy of The Bearded Man Company.

 After I've run out of oil, which should still last me a good month, I thought I'd make my own instead.
 Cheaper in the long run and I get complete control over the scent.

+####Week 10 - A Man Bun Appears

+I don't really have anything interesting to write about this week.
+My beard keeps growing---too slowly if you ask me---but there's isn't much I can do about that.

+The advice on the internet ranges from "Don't masturbate to keep all your testosterone in your body" to "Buying suspicious 'supplements' for extra manly growth".

+For now, I've decided on neither and I'm settling for a disappointed growth instead.

+On the other hand, this week I tried to tie a little man bun at the back of my head and well... it looked pretty ridiculous, so there's always that.